-Scott Bowers is in his first season as an assistant coach for the West Virginia University men’s soccer program.
+Scott Bowers is in his second season as an assistant coach for the West Virginia University men’s soccer program.

 Prior to coming to WVU, Bowers spent the last seven seasons as the Director of Goalkeeping for IMG Academy in Bradenton, Fla.
 He has served as the head coach of the U19 Boys IMG Academy team and an assistant coach of the United States Developmental Academy Boys U18/U16 teams.

 He also has been an assistant coach at the United Soccer League Professional Combine (2012-14), an assistant coach of the IMG Academy Team in the United Soccer League Premier Development League (2006-14) and is a member of the national goalkeeping staff for the United States Soccer Federation Coaching Education (2011-14).